 6. Click Create.
 The new Automation 360 MCP Server tool (custom connector) has been created.

 7. To connect the new Automation 360 MCP Server tool, click the down arrow next to the Not connected dropdown, and click +Create new connection.
-Enter your X-Auth header information and click Create.
+Enter your X-AUTH header information and click Create.
 The new Automation 360 MCP Server tool should now show as connected indicated with a green check mark.

 8. Click Add and configure to link the tool.
 The tool has now been added to the agent.